 Why you should enter

-Not only is it a way to make sure you get the best grades that you can, there's also a chance of winning a MacBook Air, or a runner up prize of a £50 Amazon voucher!
+Not only is it a way to make sure you get the best grades that you can, there's also a chance of winning a MacBook Air, or two runners up prizes of £50 Amazon vouchers!
+We also offer another Amazon voucher for the most supportive Grow your Grades community member so get interacting with the other blogs as well!

-When the competition closes on GCSE results day 2018, we will pick a winner based on their posts and journey through the academic year.
-You can check out last years' winner here if you want some inspiration.
+When the competition closes after GCSE results day 2019, we will pick a winner based on their posts and journey through the academic year.
+You can check out the 2018 winner here if you want some inspiration.

 What do we love to see in your blogs?